ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 #### Statistically-Minded Plots

 The other big advantage of seaborn is that seaborn has some built-in plots that matplotlib does not.
 Most of these can eventually be replicated by hacking away at matplotlib, but they're not built in and require much more code.
-These include [facet plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.FacetGrid.html) and [regression plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.regplot.html).
-These two plots are two examples of those that take much longer to create with matplotlib; the regression plot does a regression line, confidence interval, and a scatter plot!
+[Facet plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.FacetGrid.html) and [regression plots](https://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.regplot.html) are just two examples of those that take much longer to create with matplotlib; the regression plot does a regression line, confidence interval, and a scatter plot, all with one short function: `sns.regplot(x="total_bill", y="tip", data=tips)`!

 Making plots in seaborn also generally matches your intuition for what the syntax would be.
 For example, to make a barchart with confidence intervals, you can run the following code (having loaded the tips dataset with `tips = sns.load_dataset("tips")`):